numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 Parametric datatypes may require passing additional information to the inner-loop function to decide how to interpret the data.
-This is the reason why currently no universal functions for strings dtypes exist (although technically possible within NumPy itself).
+This is the reason why currently no universal functions for ``string`` dtypes exist (although technically possible within NumPy itself).
 Note that it is currently possible to pass in the input array objects (which in turn hold the datatypes when no casting is necessary).